Unicorn-OS/ELF/README.md

 # Source
-Our latest and greatest source of Jenkins can be found on [GitHub].
-Fork us!
+Our latest and greatest source of ELF's parent Jenkins can be found on [GitHub].
+Fork along with us!

 # Contributing to Jenkins